peltikalle/basepython/README.md

-## Instructions
+## About

-This repository contains base image containing Centos:7 and Python 3.4.3.
+This image is based on Centos:7 with Python 3.4.3 installed.

-You can build your own image with
+You can build your own image by running

 ```
 docker build --rm -t <name your image> .
 ```

-Or by pulling from dockerhub
+Or pull the image from dockerhub

 ```
 docker pull peltikalle/basepython